(03) 5144 6744

 He was re-elected in 2010 and served as the Opposition’s Shadow Parliamentary Secretary for Roads and Regional Transport as well as being an active member of various Parliamentary Committees until the most recent Federal election.

 Following a successful campaign in 2013 and the introduction of the Abbott-Truss Government, he was appointed the Parliamentary Secretary to the Minister for Defence.
-From February 2016 until December 2017 Darren was Minister for Infrastructure and Transport.
+From February 2016 until December 2017, Darren was Minister for Infrastructure and Transport.
+Darren is currently Minister for Veterans' Affairs, Minister for Defence Personnel, and Minister Assisting the Prime Minister for the Centenary of ANZAC.

 Darren was born and educated in Sale and now lives in Lakes Entrance with his wife Julie and their four children.